Malcolm Forbes: Personal life

+Lifestyle

 Forbes was an avid but idiosyncratic collector.
 In addition to a huge art collection and a collection of historical documents, he collected Harley-Davidson motorbikes and specially shaped hot air balloons.
 He owned more than 365 works by Peter Carl Fabergé, including a dozen Imperial eggs.

 Malcolm Forbes' lavish lifestyle was exemplified by his private Capitalist Tool Boeing 727 trijet, ever-larger Highlander yachts, and his French Chateau (Château de Balleroy in Normandy) as well as his opulent birthday parties.
-In the mid 1960s he was a fixture at NYC's famous Cat Club on Wednesday nights, supporting local musical talent.
+In the mid-1960s he was a fixture at NYC's famous Cat Club on Wednesday nights, supporting local musical talent.

 He chose the Mendoub Palace (which he had acquired from the Moroccan government in 1970) in the northwestern city of Tangier, Morocco, to host his 70th birthday party.
 Spending an estimated $2.5 million, he chartered a Boeing 747, a Douglas DC-8 and a Concorde to fly in eight hundred of the world's rich and famous from New York and London.
 The guests included his friend Elizabeth Taylor (who acted as a co-host), Gianni Agnelli, Robert Maxwell, Barbara Walters, Henry Kissinger, six U.S. state governors, and the CEOs of scores of multinational corporations likely to advertise in his magazine.
 The party entertainment was on a grand scale, including 600 drummers, acrobats and dancers and a fantasia—a cavalry charge ending with the firing of muskets into the air—by 300 Berber horsemen.
 Party favors included a custom-engraved Rolex watch for each guest.

 Forbes became a motorcyclist late in life.
 He founded and rode with a motorcycle club called the Capitalist Tools.
 His estate in New Jersey was a regular meeting place for tours that he organized for fellow New Jersey and New York motorcyclists.
 He had a stable of motorcycles but was partial to Harley-Davidson machines.
 He was known for his gift of Purple Passion, a Harley-Davidson, to actress Elizabeth Taylor.
 He was also instrumental in getting legislation passed to allow motorcycles on the Garden State Parkway in New Jersey.